 The Board meets at least four times a year.
-The Board comprises 10 members.
-There are three executive members (the Chief Executive Officer, the Chief Operating Officer and the Deputy Chief Executive Officer), four independent non-executives, including the Chairman, and three non-executive members who are employees of the Company's parent ADJ and who act as shareholder representatives.
+It comprises of executive members (the Chief Executive Officer, the Chief Operating Officer and the Deputy Chief Executive Officer), independent non-executives, including the Chairman, and non-executive members who are employees of the Company's parent ADJ and who act as shareholder representatives.

-As at 31 December 2016, the members of the Board are:
+As at 31 December 2017, the members of the Board are: